mercadopago/devsite-docs/guides/mp-point/integration-api/refund-processing.en.md

 A refund intent is a call that contains all the details of the transaction to be made, and it must be created in order to start a refund of a payment previously made via API.

-It is an attempt that, if successful, will return a refund `id` and its status.
+It is an attempt that, if successful, will return a refund `ID` and its status.
 Please note that refund intents are the foundation for processing refunds with Point devices.
-For this reason, it is important that you register and save the data obtained during their creation, especially their `id`.
+For this reason, it is important that you register and save the data obtained during their creation, especially their `ID`.

 > WARNING
 >